StarStrider23/Black-Scholes-project/README.md

 |      285       | False |       0.28601788      |     0.28625329    |    0.00555769    |       0.08       |
 |      290       | False |       0.28613995      |     0.28800836    |    0.00719459    |       0.65       |

-The numerical procedure converges efficiently to the implied volatility, demonstrating the stability of the implementation.
-The results highlight how implied volatility serves as a bridge between observed market prices and model parameters.
+The numerical procedure converges efficiently to the implied volatility.

 # Discussion

 The results demonstrate that the implemented methods behave consistently with theoretical expectations.
-The Black–Scholes model provides stable and accurate analytical benchmarks, and the numerical approximation of Greeks shows nearly-perfect, if not perfect, correspondence with analytical values across the tested range.
-Any remaining discrepancies are minimal and primarily driven by finite difference discretization, with higher-order Greeks such as Gamma exhibiting greater sensitivity to the choice of step size.
-This is why the step sizes for each of the Greeks were chosen carefully beforehand using the interactive tool.
+The Black–Scholes model provides stable and accurate analytical results, the numerical approximation of Greeks shows nearly perfect correspondence with analytical values across the tested range.
+Any remaining discrepancies are minimal and primarily driven by finite difference discretization, with higher-order Greeks such as Gamma being more sensitive to the choice of step size, which is why the step sizes for each of the Greeks were chosen carefully beforehand using the interactive tool.

 Monte Carlo simulation produces unbiased estimates that converge to the analytical solution.
 The convergence behavior follows the expected $O(N^{-1/2})$ pattern.
 To make this comparison explicit, the Monte Carlo error and the reference curve were normalized to start at the same point since the Monte Carlo estimator is scaled by a constant factor that depends on variance.
 This normalization allows for a clearer comparison of convergence rates rather than absolute levels.

 The application of control variates (using the underlying asset price as the control) significantly reduces the variance of the estimator.
 This choice is both natural and effective as the control is highly correlated with the payoff.
 As a result, the standard error decreases noticeably and continues to decline with the number of simulation which improves convergence without additional computational cost.

-The comparison between Monte Carlo and Black–Scholes shows strong consistency in pricing while also illustrating the increased difficulty of estimating sensitivities numerically within a simulation framework.
-This is particularly evident for second-order quantities such as Gamma, where noise in the estimator is more pronounced.

 The delta hedging analysis emphasizes the gap between theoretical and practical implementation.
 While continuous hedging eliminates risk in theory, discrete rebalancing introduces replication error.
-The results show that the standard deviation of the hedging error decreases as the rebalancing frequency increases, consistent with theoretical expectations.
-The decay appears to be approximately inverse or even exponential, reflecting the reduction of discretization error as hedging becomes more frequent, although it remains non-zero due to the discrete nature of rebalancing.
+The results show that the standard deviation of the hedging error decreases as the rebalancing frequency increases which is consistent with theoretical expectations.
+The decay appears to be approximately inverse or even exponential, although it remains non-zero due to the discrete nature of rebalancing.

 Finally, the implied volatility results highlight deviations between model-implied and observed market behavior.
-The computed implied volatility exhibits a similar overall shape to the market data but differs in level, particularly for strikes far from the current stock price.
-In the provided results, the discrepancy is largest (around 10%) for deep in- or out-of-the-money options and decreases as the strike approaches the at-the-money region, where the estimates converge more closely.
+The computed implied volatility exhibits a similar overall shape to the market data but differs in level, particularly for strike prices far from the current stock price.
+In the provided results, the discrepancy is largest (around 10%) for the deep ITM or OTM options and decreases as the strike approaches the ATM region where the estimates converge more closely.
 Beyond this region, the curves diverge again, though more gradually.

-The discrepancy between model-implied and market-implied volatility is most pronounced for strikes far from the ATM region.
-This is because option prices in the wings are primarily driven by tail probabilities of the underlying distribution where the Black–Scholes assumptions of constant volatility and lognormal returns are least realistic.
+The discrepancy between model-implied and market-implied volatility is most noticeable for strike prices far from the ATM region.
+This is because these option prices are primarily driven by tail probabilities of the underlying distribution where the Black–Scholes assumptions of constant volatility and log-normal returns are least realistic.
 After all, the market returns usually exhibit fat tails, skewness and their volatility changes over time.

 In contrast, near the ATM region, option prices are less sensitive to tail behavior and are better approximated by a constant volatility model.
-As a result, implied volatilities tend to align more closely in this region and diverge in the wings, producing the observed volatility smile or skew.
+As a result, implied volatilities tend to align more closely in this region and diverge further away from the region which produces the observed volatility smile/skew/smirk.